hinokop/Shad0wCrack/README.md

 # Shad0wCrack
-A lightweight Python Password Cracker for various file formats (pdf, rar, zip)
+A lightweight Python Password Cracker for PDF-Files and Hashes (will support many more file types in the future)